Skip to content

 blazehash -r /mnt/evidence -a -k manifest.hash --expected-pubkey a3f8e2c1d4b7...

-Prefix Meaning What to do
+Prefix Meaning

-[ok] Hash matches the manifest Nothing — file is unchanged
+[ok] Hash matches the manifest

 [!]
-Hash changed File was modified since the manifest was created
+Hash changed -- file was modified

 [ok] /evidence/document.pdf